 4 Jay Hulme discusses this in 'Transphobes and Trans Men'

-5 My friend Dr Kit Heyam (who prompted me to finally write this article after years of shelving it!) discusses the historical dimensions of categorisation with regard to trans experiences in 'Gender nonconformity and military internment: curating the Knockaloe slides', as well as sexuality in 'The Reputation of Edward II, 1305-1697: A Literary Transformation of History'
+5 My friend Dr Kit Heyam (who prompted me to finally write this article after years of shelving it!) discusses the historical dimensions of categorisation with regard to trans experiences and gender nonconformity in 'Gender nonconformity and military internment: curating the Knockaloe slides' and 'Gendering Objects at the V&A and Vasa Museums'

 6 I wrote about this and other concerns in 'From skinnies to skirts and crop-top shirts: traversing transfemme troubles', a chapter in 'Non-Binary Lives: An Anthology of Intersecting Identities'

 7 See 'How to Lie with Maps'!

 This is my gender, in case you wanted to know: